 Switch to a Renewable Future In March 2016 we held two days of workshops with our European partners entitled ‘Switch to a Renewable Future’ as part of our twin town programme.
 The events were attended by more than 300 people.
-More information on this including films and presentations are available here: www.frometowncouncil.gov.uk/switch
+More information on this including films and presentations are available at www.frometowncouncil.gov.uk/switch

 Clean and Healthy Future: on 21st July 2016 Ex-President of the Maldives Mohammed Nasheed joined us to discuss how Frome can move towards a ‘clean and healthy future’.

 Fossil fuels including oil, petrol, diesel, coal and gas, pollute the air we breathe, produce harmful emissions and cause serious environmental and social damage.
 The UK government has committed to moving away from fossil fuels by 2050.
 The key questions explored were ‘How does Frome propose to meet this challenge?
 What would Frome need to do to increase solar, wind, biogas and hydro energy and insulate more buildings?
 How might this lead to more local jobs, local investment, homes that are easier to heat and streets that are less polluted?’

 Other speakers included Professor Richard Pancost of the Cabot Institute, Mark Letcher from Climate Works and Anna Francis from Frome Town Council.
 Notes from the group discussions are available View the notes from the group discussions (docx, 15KB).

 With many thanks to the Cabot Institute for their support.